JudeRaji/power-bi-projects/README.md

 # power-bi-projects

-A repository containing my personal projects.
+A repository containing my personal projects done using *Microsoft Power BI*.

 I will be updating this space regularly.